Q Which squirrels turn up in gardens?

 Q What else can I do about squirrels?

 A You can try protecting plants from squirrels.
 If fruit is being attacked, enclosing the plants in a wire-netting fruit cage can protect them (plastic is unlikely to deter squirrels for long).
 Use 25mm square or hexagonal mesh, and bury the edges at least 15cm deep.
 Aim to net before the fruit is ripe.
 Fortunately, squirrels are not great burrowers, so you don’t need to bury the edge of the wire very deeply.
 Wire netting can also be used to protect buried bulbs – a favourite meal of squirrels.
-Gorse clippings buried with the bulbs are said to deter squirrels from eating them.
+You could also try covering the surface of the compost with chili flakes or keeping the pots in a cold greenhouse or shed until the bulbs emerge.
 Protect tree stems with wire or spiral tree guards.
 Once they have developed a taste for these forbidden fruits, however, squirrels tend not to give up until they have found a way through the netting.
 They are also likely to find their way through netting designed to keep them out of lofts.
 The only way to solve the problem is to remove them.

 Caption: Cover pots of bulbs with mesh to stop squirrels digging them up